MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 ============

 When performing drawing operations, it may happen that the program fails or encounters an incident of some kind.
-MicroUI offers a mechanism allowing the VEE port to report such incidents to the application through the use of flags.
+MicroUI offers a mechanism allowing the VEE Port to report such incidents to the application through the use of flags.

 Usage overview
 --------------

-When an incident occurs, the VEE port can report it to the application by setting the *drawing log flags* stored in the graphics context.
+When an incident occurs, the VEE Port can report it to the application by setting the *drawing log flags* stored in the graphics context.
 The flags will then be made available to the application.
 See :ref:`section.ui.drawing_logs` for more information on reading the flags in the application.